Wage Calculator

 HECS indexation

-Indexation is applied on 1 June each year, and it is applied to your outstanding debt beforeyour repayments for the financial year are credited.
-This timing matters — your annual tax return repayment typically isn't processed until after 1 June, so you'll be indexed on the full pre-repayment balance.
+The timing matters: indexation is applied to your outstanding debt beforeyour repayments for the financial year are credited.
+Your annual tax return repayment typically isn't processed until after 1 June, so you'll be indexed on the full pre-repayment balance.

 On a $50,000 debt, 3.2% indexation adds $1,600 to your balance on 1 June.
 That is why the timing of repayments and the size of the remaining balance still matter.